DandyCodes/zeal/README.md

 }
 ```

-The ***Status*** method responds with a given HTTP status code
+The ***Status*** method responds with a given HTTP status code.

-The ***Error*** method responds with a given HTTP status code and an optional error message

-It must be passed an error code (4xx or 5xx), or else it will respond with http.StatusInternalServerError 500 instead
+The ***Error*** method responds with a given HTTP status code and an optional error message.
+It must be passed an error code (4xx or 5xx), or else it will respond with http.StatusInternalServerError 500 instead.

 ###### Credits